SH20RAJ/SkyLineCSS/docs/flex.md

 ### Flex Direction

-You can change the direction of the flex container using the following classes:
+Change the direction of the flex container with these classes:

 - `.flex-row`: Flex direction row
 - `.flex-row-reverse`: Flex direction row-reverse